zalando-zmon/zmon-docs/docs/user/check-commands.rst

     Given a time specification such as ``'-10m'`` for "ten minutes ago" or ``'+3h'`` for "in three hours", returns an object representing that timestamp.
 Valid units are ``s`` for seconds, ``m`` for minutes, ``h`` for hours, and ``d`` for days.

-    The time specification `spec` can also be an ``epoch`` or a valid ISO timestamp in of the following formats:
+    The time specification `spec` can also be a Unix epoch/timestamp or a valid ISO timestamp in of the following formats:
     ``YYYY-MM-DD HH:MM:SS.mmmmm``,
     ``YYYY-MM-DD HH:MM:SS``,
     ``YYYY-MM-DD HH:MM`` or